-The memories allow you to save different registrations on each piston/toe piston.
+The capture memories allow you to save different registrations on each piston/toe piston.
 This means General Piston 1 on MEM-1 may be totally different from General Piston 1 on MEM-2, MEM-3, etc.

-Note: On most Allen Organs (excluding customized organs) a factory set of registration examples is stored on each piston of the last available capture memory.
-You may change these registrations; however, they can then be restored to the original factory settings.
-Please see, RESTORING FACTORY SETTINGS in Section B-4, of this manual.
+Note 1: Standard model Allen Organs include a factory set of registration examples stored on each piston of the last available capture memory.
+You may re-program factory registrations to your own registrations.
+To restore the factory registrations to the original settings, please see RESTORING FACTORY SETTINGS referenced later in this manual.